jjbuffington/die-class/README.md

 # The second Git lab
-## First team member: first name
+## First team member: JJBuffington
-## Second team member: second name
+## Second team member: JJBuffington1
 ### Die Project: simulates the rolling of a die with a specified number of
 sides.